What To Know About Gage Cannabis, The Michigan Company That Just Named Bruce Linton As Executive Chairman

 Click here for more information about the upcoming Benzinga Cannabis Capital Conference Oct.
 22-23 in Chicago.

-Yahoo Finance noted that Gage Cannabis previously licensed its brand for use in Ontario, Canada through a Canopy Growth partially-owned subsidiary.
+Yahoo Finance noted that Gage Cannabis previously licensed its brand for use in Ontario, Canada through a subsidiary partially owned by Canopy Growth.

 MLive recently reported Gage Cannabis "has raised $30 million in funding from public shareholders and has received substantial private investment from the company's Michigan owner."